natemacfadden/natemacfadden/README.md

 Lead developer and maintainer (BDFL) of [CYTools](https://github.com/LiamMcAllisterGroup/cytools), the standard toolkit for studying Batyrevian CY compactifications in string theory.
 Invited to present this software at multiple conferences.
 Major contributions include:
   1. a generalization to vex triangulations via `regfans`, and
   2. a significantly faster intersection number kernel.

-*In progress:* an agent harness for CYTools with specialized tool definitions to enable agents (even weaker open-source ones) to carry out nontrivial computations.

 ## Selected papers